Noise reduction: Other approaches

+Yet another approach is the automatic noise limiter and noise blanker commonly found on HAM radio transceivers, CB radio transceivers, etc. Both of the aforementioned filters can be used separately, or in conjunction with each other at the same time, depending on the transceiver itself.

 Software programs

-Most DAWs (Digital audio workstation) and audio software in general have one or more noise reduction functions.
-Notable special purpose noise reduction software programs include Gnome Wave Cleaner.
+Most digital audio workstations (DAWs) and audio editing software have one or more noise reduction functions.

 In images

-Images taken with both digital cameras and conventional film cameras will pick up noise from a variety of sources.
-Further use of these images will often require that the noise be (partially) removed – for aesthetic purposes as in artistic work or marketing, or for practical purposes such as computer vision.
+Images taken with digital cameras or conventional film cameras will pick up noise from a variety of sources.
+Further use of these images will often require that the noise be reduced either for aesthetic purposes or for practical purposes such as computer vision.

 Types

 In salt and pepper noise (sparse light and dark disturbances), also known as impulse noise, pixels in the image are very different in color or intensity from their surrounding pixels; the defining characteristic is that the value of a noisy pixel bears no relation to the color of surrounding pixels.
-Generally this type of noise will only affect a small number of image pixels.
 When viewed, the image contains dark and white dots, hence the term salt and pepper noise.
+Generally, this type of noise will only affect a small number of image pixels.
 Typical sources include flecks of dust inside the camera and overheated or faulty CCD elements.

 In Gaussian noise, each pixel in the image will be changed from its original value by a (usually) small amount.
 A histogram, a plot of the amount of distortion of a pixel value against the frequency with which it occurs, shows a normal distribution of noise.
 While other distributions are possible, the Gaussian (normal) distribution is usually a good model, due to the central limit theorem that says that the sum of different noises tends to approach a Gaussian distribution.

-In either case, the noise at different pixels can be either correlated or uncorrelated; in many cases, noise values at different pixels are modeled as being independent and identically distributed, and hence uncorrelated.
+In either case, the noise at different pixels can be either correlated or uncorrelated; in many cases, noise values at different pixels are modeled as being independent and identically distributed and hence uncorrelated.